ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/npm/index.md

 import { Grid } from 'ag-grid-community';
 ```

-For ag-Grid Enterprise features, import the `ag-grid-enterprise` package for it to be included in your application:
+For AG Grid Enterprise features, import the `ag-grid-enterprise` package for it to be included in your application:

 ```js
 import 'ag-grid-enterprise'